Parliamentary.ai

 Overview

-The Bank of England and Financial Services Bill [HL] amends the Bank of England Act 1998 and the Financial Services and Markets Act 2000, making significant changes to the governance of the Bank of England and the regulation of financial services in the UK.
-It also alters the process for issuing banknotes in Scotland and Northern Ireland.
+The Bank of England and Financial Services Bill [HL] makes significant changes to the governance of the Bank of England, strengthens the regulation of financial services, and alters the process for issuing banknotes in Scotland and Northern Ireland.
+The act aims to improve financial stability, enhance consumer protection, and increase diversity within the financial sector.

 Description